WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

-When you submit a WhatsApp Business API template, Meta automatically reviews it and assigns it a category: Utility, Authentication, or Marketing.
+When you submit a WhatsApp Business API template, Meta reviews it and assigns one of the following categories:

-Recently, many businesses have noticed their Utility templates — meant strictly for transactional communication — being reclassified as Marketing, which increases costs and limits usage.
+Recently, many businesses have noticed that templates originally submitted as Utility are being re-categorized as Marketing, which results in higher messaging costs and restricted usage.

 This guide explains how to create Utility templates that remain compliant and avoid re-categorization.